 In the case of those seeking to use the miracle of Jesus raising Lazarus from the dead as an occasion to discredit the fourth gospel (by arguing that the other gospel writers omission of this miracle means it must not have occurred), they fail to consider that the other three gospel writers could have had a purpose for omitting any mention of Lazarus and this miracle in their writings.
 But this would not serve to undermine the credibility of the Bible, so those looking for a way to prove the Bible is in error will rush to claim that this omission is proof of biblical error.
 Still the fact remains that the miracle of Jesus raising Lazarus from the dead is not found in three of the four gospels and this glaring omission begs the question, Why?

-Given the significance of Jesus' raising of Lazarus and the subsequent aftershocks of this event, the writers of the first three gospels must have had a good reason for leaving any mention Lazarus and this miracle out of their accounts of the life of Jesus.
-The question is: Does the Bible have information that can help to explain the fact that what might be the most profound public miracle of Jesus' ministry is absent from three of the four gospels?
+Given the significance of Jesus' raising of Lazarus and the aftershocks of that event, the writers of the first three gospels must have had a good reason for leaving any mention Lazarus and that miracle out of their accounts of the life of Jesus.
+The question is: Does the Bible have information that can help to explain why what may be the most profound public miracle of Jesus' ministry is absent from three of the four gospels?
 The answer to this mystery is related to a similar omission that the first three gospels also make.

 Strangely enough, it turns out that there is another figure who is equally prominent in the life of Jesus who is also nowhere to be found in the first three gospels.
 Is this simply a coincidence?
 Two of the most significant people in the life and ministry of Jesus are found in the fourth gospel and only the fourth gospel.
 None of first three gospels directly mentions either of them, even though they both are important figures in Jesus' life and even though leaving them out of the text could appear to be a momentous oversight.
 Nevertheless, the fact remains that both figures are treated similarly by the writers of the first three gospels.